-For the user flag, you will need to abuse the SQL Injection via cookie which we will able to retrieve credentials so that we can access the machine via SSH service
+For the user flag, you will need to abuse the SQL Injection via a cookie which we will be able to retrieve credentials so that we can access the machine via SSH service

-As for the root flag, you need to reverse engineering the Redis application where we will able to obtain Redis credentials and take advantages of the REDIS exploit
+As for the root flag, you need to reverse engineering the Redis application where we will be able to obtain Redis credentials and take advantage of the REDIS exploit

 Information Gathering on Shared Machine

 Once we have started the VPN connection which requires a download from Hackthebox, we can start the information gathering on the machine by executing the command nmap -sC -sV -p- <IP Address> -PN

 Let’s access the website interface

 However, the IP has redirected us to a domain that we didn’t whitelist yet.

 Therefore, let’s whitelist the domain and access the website again

 Finally, we can access the website itself and sighted the interface.

 From my analysis, I notice that this website is a selling clothes type of business.
 Let’s try to buy the clothes by clicking the “Proceed To Checkout“